 Building Market IntelligenceSecond-Home Destinations Becoming Retirement Hot Spots (June 2016)

 Vice President, Chief Demographer

 Chris Porter is our Chief Demographer.
 He helps our clients understand the role demographics plays in shaping the demand for housing in the short and long term.
+He co-authored Big Shifts Ahead: Demographic Clarity for Businesses, which is now available for purchase.
 Chris was instrumental in developing our Housing Demand by Price Point and LifeStage model.
 The research he leads informs many of our firm’s forecasts.

 Before joining John Burns Real Estate Consulting in 2005, Chris worked for Reed Business Information’s HousingZone.com web site, and was also Director of Electronic Media for Reed’s Building and Construction Group.
 Before that he was an analyst at Rogerscasey, an investment consulting firm.

 Chris has a B.A. in Economics from Princeton University and a M.S. from Northwestern University’s Medill School of Journalism and works in our Irvine office.

 Chris was involved with Toastmasters International for more than seven years, working to enhance his public speaking skills and helping others do the same.

 Building Market IntelligenceLabor Force Shortage Ahead (July 2016)